 - (1) All procurement records shall be retained by the Chief P&S Director for a period of 5 years after completion of construction, or full delivery of the goods or services under the contract.
-The official with expenditure authority shall also keep copies of all procurement records for their respective agencies. - (2) The Chief P&S Director shall maintain a record listing all contracts made under sole-source procurement, emergency procurement or expedited procurement for a minimum of five (5) years.
+The official with expenditure authority shall also keep copies of all procurement records for their respective agencies. - (2) The P&S Director shall maintain a record listing all contracts for a minimum of five (5) years.
 The records shall contain: - (a) each contractors name; - (b) the amount and type of each contract; and - (c) a listing of the supplies, services or construction procured under each contract; and - (d) a listing of contracts per agency and by fiscal year. - (3) All procurement records, except those designated herein as not subject to disclosure, shall be available to public inspection.